The 9 Best Patient Engagement Strategies

 The difficult part of only focusing on patient satisfaction is it does not always relate directly to your engagement strategies.
 A patient can be upset, frustrated, or even angry with the service they received but have no issue with the level of engagement that they experienced.

-If you do choose to use patient satisfaction as a key metric, realize that it will require additional time and research to understand each review and determine if it is associated (good or bad) with patient engagement.
+If you do choose to use patient satisfaction as a key metric, realize that it will require additional time and research to understand each review and determine if it is associated (good or bad) with patient engagement and whether patients truly value what is being measured.

 Engagement response rates – Patient engagement is the first step in a relationship between healthcare providers and patients.
 However, just because you make the first step to establish a professional relationship with your patient doesn’t always mean that they will or want to reciprocate.
 By measuring how many patients respond, you can determine how effective your engagement strategy is proceeding.